whosonfirst/go-rasterzen/README.md

 ## Install

-You will need to have both `Go` (specifically [version 1.12](https://golang.org/dl/) or higher because we're using [Go modules](https://github.com/golang/go/wiki/Modules)) and the `make` programs installed on your computer.
+You will need to have both `Go` (specifically version [1.12](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
 Assuming you do just type:

 ```
 make tools